 - PAN card and Aadhar card of Karta

-- Ā PAN card of the Company
+- Photograph of the Karta

 - Bank account details